remotion-dev/remotion/packages/docs/docs/player/preloading.md

 ## Prefetching using `prefetch()`

+_Available in v3.2.23_

-By prefetching, the full media is downloaded and turned into a Blob URL using [`URL.createObjectURL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL?retiredLocale=de).
+By prefetching, the full media is downloaded and turned into a Blob URL using [`URL.createObjectURL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).
 If you pass the original URL into either an [`<Audio>`](/docs/audio), [`<Video>`](/docs/video), [`<OffthreadVideo>`](/docs/offthreadvideo) or [`<Img>`](/docs/img) tag and the asset is prefetched, those components will use Blob URL instead.

 ```tsx twoslash